Therapeutic Approach

 Narrative Therapy

 Narrative therapy is a therapeutic approach that views individuals as the authors of their own stories, emphasizing the importance of personal narratives in enabling or limiting identity and experience.
-By helping clients reframe and rewrite their narratives, this therapy fosters empowerment and reconceptualization, allowing individuals the find new perspectives on their problems and find new meanings and pathways for their lives.
+By helping clients reframe and rewrite their narratives, this therapy fosters empowerment and reconceptualization, allowing individuals to find fresh perspectives on their problems along with new meanings and ways forward in their lives.